 * Practice urgency at all times with patient's time, as well as doctor's time and schedule

-* Comply with all company policies and procedures including HIPAA
+* Comply with all company policies and procedures, including HIPAA

-* Verify patient information by interviewing patient
+* Verify patient's information by interviewing patient

 * Required skills include: dilation, refraction, pressures, and performing a variety of diagnostic tests including visual fields, OCT, GDX, IOL master, auto refractor and topography